 This Instant Pot teriyaki ribs recipe is sweet and spicy all rolled into one.
 Fall off the bone pressure cooker ribs done in 25 minutes and just amazing!
 If you love beef or pork ribs but don’t have all day to make them perfect use this method, you’ll never make ribs another way again.

 I am a sucker for two things at dinnertime, ribs and anything teriyaki!
 Combining the two for this easy Instant Pot teriyaki ribs recipe is just heaven I tell you!
-Definitely on the top of our list of favorite and quick Instant Pot recipes now. (originally published 9/17)
+Definitely on the top of our list of favorite and quick Instant Pot recipes now. (affiliate links present)

 Instant Pot Asian Ribs